-A law school shall ensure that all students have reasonably comparable opportunities to take advantage of the school's educational program, co-curricular programs, and other educational benefits.
+A law school shall ensure that all students have reasonably comparable opportunities to take advantage of the school's educational program including courses taught by full-time faculty, co-curricular programs, and other educational benefits.

 Among the factors to consider in assessing compliance with Standard 307 are whether students have reasonably comparable opportunities to benefit from regular interaction with full-time faculty and other students, from such co-curricular programs as journals and competition teams, and from special events such as lecture series and short-time visitors.